-Diagnostic frequency distributions and QQ-plots (Figure 27) suggest that the data fitted the GLM adequately.
+Diagnostic frequency distributions and QQ-plots (Figure 32) suggest that the data fitted the GLM adequately.

-Patterns in the indices (Figure 28) differ somewhat between east and west.
+Patterns in the indices (Figure 33) differ somewhat between east and west.
 Both sets of indices decreased until the mid-2000s, and subsequently increased, particularly in the last few years.
 Lack of data prevents the estimation for eastern area 8 from 2003-2007 (Table 2).
-The presence of more zero SBT catches in area 9 from 2004-2010 suggests that the data during that period may include more effort targeted at other species.
-Such 'contamination' of the effort would tend to bias the indices low, and this is a period when the indices are the lowest in the time series.
-It would therefore be useful to separate sets with different fishing strategies.
-Applying cluster analysis to separate the effort is recommended for future analyses.
+The recent effort in region 8 is so low and concentrated that the estimates are likely to be highly variable, and not very reliable.
+Effort in region 9 is also becoming more concentrated, so indices are also likely to be getting less reliable.